 Name of person filing this complaint

-Address

 Address(Street) (City) (Zip)

-Telephone

-Telephone (Home) (School or Work Location)
+Telephone(Home) (School or Work Location)

 Position of person filing complaint: Student Parent Employee Other (Specify)

-Name and position of person allegedly wifiling): ho committed violenc ce/violent act (if other than person
+Name and position of person allegedly w filing): ' person

 Address:

 Telephone:

-Statement of Complaint (Please: 1) specific describe the specific incident(s), including person(s) involved in, or which you believ witnesses to the incident(s): g the date(s) of each i incident(s); and 3) identify any
+Statement of Complaint (Please: 1) specidescribe the specific incident(s), includir person(s) involved in, or which you beliewitnesses to the incident(s): ify the type of violencing the date(s) of each ee/violent act you are alleging incident(s); and 3) identify a any

-If you believe that oth and positions: hers are affected by the alleged violence/violent act, please provide their name If you wish, please do complaint: escribe any corrective action you would like to be taken in response to this Signature of person f iling complaint: Date complaint filed: Signature of person re eceiving complaint: Date complaint receiv ved: from principal/supervassistance from Distr stance completing this form or filing this complaint, please request assistance visor unless that individual is responsible for violence/violent act then request rict Administrator.
-If District Administrator is individual alleged to have been ace/violent act then request assistance from Board President or a Board member. administrative assistation copy will be returned The complaint to the Equity Coordinator (District Administrator) or his/her ant.
+If you believe that of and positions: hers are affected by the alleged violence/violent act, please provide their name If you wish, please d complaint: escribe any corrective action you would like to be taken in response to this Signature of person f iling complaint: Date complaint filed Signature of person r receiving complaint: Date complaint recei ved: from principal/super assistance from Dist stance completing this form or filing this complaint, please request assistance visor unless that individual is responsible for violence/violent act then request rict Administrator.
+If District Administrator is individual alleged to have been nce/violent act then request assistance from Board President or a Board member. administrative assists copy will be returned f the complaint to the Equity Coordinator (District Administrator) or his/her ant.
 The person receiving the complaint will sign and date the complaint.
-One ed to the complainant, one copy will be sent to the school, department, or the responsible party and one copy will be retained by the District Administrator DISTRIBUTION: 1 st copy - District Administrator 2 nd copy - School/department/individual named as responsible party 3 rd copy - Complainant Approved: School District of Lodi o Be Completed by the Student or Employee: Name: Grade Level/Job Title: Date of Injury: Time of Injury: θam θpm Regular Work/School Schedule: Start Time: Hrs. per Day: Location/Area accident occurred: · · · Names of Witnesses: In your own words, explain in de tail what you were doing immedia tely before the accident, and how the accident happened: Indicate what part of the body wa s affected (be specific): Did you fail to use safety devices ? $\theta$ Yes $\theta$ No If so, what devices: Did you complete your work/scho ool day on the date of injury? θYes s θNoif no, please explain and give time left.
-Do you anticipate missing any wo If yes, please detail: ork/school days because of this injury ury? θYes θNo Did you see a physician? and the day of the θ YesWhat clinic or physician θ Nodo you anticipate seeing a on what day// the District Office/Principal know if you do!) sysician, please obtain the Attendi orm for the Doctor to complete. ng Physicians Return to Work/School Recommendations What could be done to prevent th is type of accident?
-B:1 ' ' 1 Cd' ' '1 10 0V 0V rincipal of this incident? θYes θN , , , , , ereby certify the above is true and correct to the best of my knowledge.
-Employee/Student Date signed:
+One ed to the complainant, one copy will be sent to the school, department, or the responsible party and one copy will be retained by the District Administrator DISTRIBUTION: 1st copy - District Administrator 2nd copy - School/department/individual named as responsible party 3rd copy - Complainant Approved: School District of Lodi